 Updated 6/25, 2:06 p.m.

-The first study of Arkansas’ first-in-the-nation Medicaid work requirements was released this week, and it shows that they’ve kicked people off the program — but failed to increase, as its proponents claimed, the number of people working.
+study of Arkansas’ first-in-the-nation Medicaid work requirements was released this week, and it shows that they’ve kicked people off the program — but failed to increase, as its proponents claimed, the number of people working.

 The study’s authors reported in the New England Journal of Medicine “significant losses in health insurance coverage in the policy’s initial six months but no significant change in employment,” and found that “thousands of individuals lost coverage, even though more than 95% of the target population appeared to meet the requirements or qualify for an exemption.”

 The findings come just three months after a federal judge declared Arkansas’ work requirements unconstitutional and ordered them to be stopped immediately.

 Starting next year, Michigan Medicaid recipients under the Healthy Michigan program will be subject to similar work requirements as the result of a 2018 law signed by former Gov. Rick Snyder.